“Is me being here a problem?”, I asked my son’s kindergarten teacher. “I’m worried I’m slowing down his ability to become more independent.”

 Worried?
 Because they tempt you to constantly second guess your intuition.

 Alone?
 Because everybody around you prioritises early independence.

 We need to recognise that comments like these are nothing more than misguided cultural whispers.

 They’re labels that come to haunt us as we grow into adulthood if we take them too seriously.

-They’re comments that threaten to make children feel as though something is wrong with them unless we, as parents, are conscious and brave enough to disempower them before they take up residence in our children’s psyche.
+These comments threaten to make children feel as though something is wrong with them unless we, as parents, are conscious and brave enough to disempower these statements before they take up residence in our children’s psyche.

-Because the truth is that acting ‘clingy’ or ‘shy’ is simply misunderstood; attachment seeking behaviours are normal and healthy.
+Because the truth is, acting ‘clingy’ or ‘shy’ is simply misunderstood; attachment seeking behaviours are normal and healthy.

-Observing our children’s behaviour is helpful, but applying a judgment to that observation and labelling them as x,y or z is not.
+Observing our children’s behaviour is helpful, but applying judgments to our observations and labelling them as x, y or z is not.

-So, as I stood there with my guard down, feeling vulnerable and wishing for a do-over, she said, “Of course not, it’s the children who don’t care when their parents leave that I’m worried about.
+So, as I stood there with my guard down, feeling vulnerable and wishing for a do-over, my son’s teacher replied, “Of course not, it’s the children who don’t care when their parents leave that I’m worried about.
 The little kids who separate too easily.
 The kids who don’t seek the reassurance of their parents when they’re upset.
 They’re the kids I’m worried about.
-Your son is securely attached to you and in time his circle of attachment will widen.
+Your son is securely attached to you and in due time, his circle of attachment will widen.
 But for now, your presence fuels his confidence to venture out and explore in the knowledge that you’ll be here if things get too much for him.”